tigerbeetle/tigerbeetle/docs/DESIGN.md

 * States can always be derived by replaying all events.

-TigerBeetle provides two state data structures:
+TigerBeetle provides **exactly one state data structure**:

-* **Transfer**: A transfer (and whether created/accepted/rejected).
 * **Account**: An account showing the effect of all transfers.

-However:

-* To simplify client-side implementations, to reduce memory copies and to reuse the wire format of event data structures as much as possible, we reuse our `create_transfer`, `create_account` event data structures to instantiate the corresponding state data structures, with the caveat that the accept/reject bit flag in any `flags` field is reserved for the state equivalent only.
+To simplify, to reduce memory copies and to reuse the wire format of event data structures as much as possible, we reuse our `create_account` event data structure to instantiate the corresponding state data structure.
-* We use the `flags` field to track the created/accepted/rejected state of a transfer state.

-To give you an idea of how this works in practice:

-* The `create_transfer` event is immutable and we persist this in the log.
-* We also reuse and apply this as a separate `transfer` state (as yet uncommitted, neither accepted or rejected) to our in-memory hash table and any subsequent state snapshot.
-* When we receive a corresponding `commit_transfer` event, we then modify the `transfer` state (not the original `create_transfer` event which remains immutable, "what-you-sent-is-what-we-persist") to indicate whether the transfer was accepted or rejected.
-* We do not support custom commit results beyond accepted or rejected.
-A participant cannot indicate to TigerBeetle why they are rejecting the transfer.
-However, they may include an opaque reason in any of the custom fields.
-* The creation timestamp of a transfer is stored in the `create_transfer` state and in the `transfer` state.
-However, the commit timestamp is stored in the `commit_transfer` event only.

-## Fault Model
+## Fault Models

-We adopt the following fault model with respect to storage, network, memory and processing:
+We adopt the following fault models with respect to storage, network, memory and processing:

 ### Storage Fault Model